arielbk/arielbk-gatsby/README.md

 This is my personal website and portfolio; a platform to showcase my web development projects.

 Originally this was a statically served website using Next.JS, but recently I brought it over to [Gatsby.js](https://gatsbyjs.org).
-I did this to learn about Gatsby, and it's pretty cool 👌
+I did this to learn about Gatsby, and it's pretty cool 👌 Fast and SEO-friendly.

 ## Tech stack